-(Rs. in lakhs) Perticulars Principal outstanding as at March As at March 31, 2021 As at March 31, 31, 2021 as at March 31, 2020(Restated) .2020 (Restated) Value of Security 3,639.95 6,498.64 1,541.33 3,050.38
+(Rs. in lakhs) Particulars Principal outstanding as at March 31, 2021 Principal outstanding as at March 31 As at March 31, 2020 (Restated) na na nganiga .
+Mga s 2020(Restated) Value of Security 3,639.95 6,498.64 1,541.33 3,050.38

 The Company measures the amount of ECL on a financial instrument in a way that reflects an unbiased and probability-weighted amount.
 The Company considers its historical loss experience and adjusts the same for current observable data.
 The key inputs into the measurement of ECL are the probability of default, loss given default and exposure at default.
-These parameters are derived from the Company's internally developed statistical models and other historical data.
-In addition, the Company uses reasonable and supportable information on future economic conditions including macroeconomic factors such as services, GOP, recorded unemployment, growth rate, current account balance etc. Since incorporating these forward looking information increases the judgment as to how the changes in these macroeconomic factor will affect ECL, the methodology and assumptions are reviewed regularly.
+These parameters are derived from the Company internally developed statistical models and other fixionical data.
+In addition, the Company uses reasonable and supportable information on future economic conditions including macroeconomic factors such as services, GDP, recorded unemployment, growth rate, current account balance etc. Since incorporating these forward looking information increases the judgment as to how the changes in these macroeconomic factor will affect ECL, the methodology and assumptions are reviewed regularly.